nurbilu/chat_game_proj/General_fixs_&_errors.md

    6.a. add more visual effects to the website ()
    6.b. clean data in DB collections - remove all url strings from the data , to make it more human understandable and not full of links (maybe undoable)

-   7.a. make django framework more efficient - too many debug messages and many calls to each endpoints (?)()

 ###keep one before last :